zolibra/zolibra.github.com/_posts/2012-05-23-think-in-algorithm-part2.md

         }
     }

-but maybe we only need a hand turn over £º
+but maybe we only need a hand turn over:
 ![hand turn](http://img1.51cto.com/attachment/201105/150335209.png)

 so we only need: